1. Introduction

 4. Governance and Oversight

-6. Transmission
+5. Transmission

 Exchange traded orders

 We place all Exchange Traded orders (equities, investment trusts and exchange traded funds (ETFs)) with Winterflood Business Services (“WBS”) for execution.
-In selecting WBS as our third party broker for execution, we have considered a number of factors, including (but not limited) to:
+In selecting WBS as our third-party broker for execution, we have considered a number of factors, including (but not limited) to:

-• the size and type of the transaction/order and the broker’s capabilities with respect to the relevant type of order, including its ability to execute the order in an appropriate timeframe;
+respect to the relevant type of order, including its ability to execute the order in

-• the competitiveness of applicable fees and commissions, which may be based on the size of the order or the price of the financial instrument;
+an appropriate timeframe; - the competitiveness of applicable fees and commissions, which may be based

-• the broker’s reputation and responsiveness to requests for trade data and other financial information;
+on the size of the order or the price of the financial instrument; - the broker’s reputation and responsiveness to requests for trade data and other

-• the broker’s system capabilities of routing orders to execution venues where good liquidity is likely to be present;
+financial information; - the broker’s system capabilities of routing orders to execution venues where good liquidity is likely to be present;

-• statistics and other information by independent consultants on the relative quality of execution services/financial services delivered by the broker;
+- statistics and other information by independent consultants on the relative quality of execution services/financial services delivered by the broker;

-• past performance in terms of the general value and quality of services provided by the broker;
+- past performance in terms of the general value and quality of services provided by the broker;

-• consistency of execution services provided.
+- consistency of execution services provided.

-We have satisfied ourselves that WBS has arrangements in place that enable us to meet the best execution obligation to our clients.
+We have satisfied ourselves that WBS has arrangements in place that enable us to meet the

 Unit trusts and OEICs

-For Unit Trusts and OEICs, client orders will generally be routed to the appropriate fund manager for execution at the next available valuation point for that particular fund.
-Clients’ orders may be aggregated as described in section 10.
+For Unit Trusts and OEICs, valid client orders will generally be routed to the appropriate fund manager for execution at the next available valuation point for that particular fund.

-7. Best Execution Factors applied by WBS
+6. Best Execution Factors Applied by WBS

 When executing orders, unless otherwise specifically instructed, WBS will use price as the primary measure for achieving Best Execution.
 The following execution factors will be considered, and how these may be considered as part of the decision-making process in the context of the details below (listed in order or priority for a typical trade).
 Their importance will vary depending on the characteristics of the client order.

-Price - Price will be determined with reference to the execution venues to which WBS connects and on which the security is traded.
-WBS use automatic execution technology which will source the best price from a range of retail service providers and market makers (see Section 14).
+which will source the best price from a range of retail service providers and market makers.
 Where an electronic price is not available the order will be dealt manually by WBS’s dealing team.

 Cost - for orders where brokerage or exchange fees are applicable, WBS will not seek to pass these on to you.
 For international orders, certain costs (e.g. foreign exchange ‘FX’) may be passed through to you within the price spread, but WBS deem this to still result in the best overall outcome and hence total consideration for you.
-Any relevant commission rates will have been agreed with the client in advance.
+Any relevant commission rates will have been agreed with you in advance.

 Likelihood of Execution and Settlement - Likelihood of execution is very high due to the relationships WBS has forged with its market maker and broker counterparties.
 Likelihood of settlement is difficult to assess pre-trade, but WBS monitors the settlement performance of each counterparty so there is a historical track record to base this decision on.